Worldwide Offices

 No, the only options to obtain residency by investment are contribution to a cultural heritage or scientific project, investment in a local startup, and purchase of fund shares.

-The purchase of real estate was one of the options to invest under the Golden Visa program before, but it was discontinued in 2023.
+The purchase of real estate was one of the options to invest under the Golden Visa program previously, but it was discontinued in 2023.

 How can I get permanent residency in Portugal?